pianilla24/FlyingEtiquette/README.md

 # FlyingEtiquette: Is it rude to wake a passenger up if you are trying to go to the bathroom?
 Data about Flying Etiquette for J124

-Question :Is it rude to wake a passenger up if you are trying to go to the bathroom?
+Question choosen: Is it rude to wake a passenger up if you are trying to go to the bathroom?

 ## Why I choose this question?
 >I have always been a person who overthinks situations.
 While on a trip to Washington D.C. from San Francisco I ran into this dilemma.
 I wondered if the person next to me would be bothered if I woke them up due to my limited bladder.